Patient education: Dialysis or kidney transplantation — which is right for me? (Beyond the Basics)

-Dialysis and kidney transplantation are treatments for severe kidney failure, also called renal failure, stage 5 chronic kidney disease, and end-stage renal disease.
+Dialysis and kidney transplantation are treatments for severe kidney failure, also called kidney (or renal) failure, stage 5 chronic kidney disease, and end-stage kidney (or renal) disease.
 There are two types of dialysis: hemodialysis and peritoneal dialysis.

-When the kidneys are no longer working effectively, waste products and fluid build up in the blood.
-Dialysis takes over a portion of the function of the failing kidneys to remove the fluid and waste.
-Kidney transplantation can completely take over the function of the failing kidneys.
+When the kidneys are no longer working effectively, waste products, electrolytes, and fluid build up in the blood.
+Dialysis takes over a portion of the function of the failing kidneys to remove the fluid and waste products.
+Kidney transplantation can more completely take over the function of the failing kidneys.

 This article discusses these therapies, including the advantages, disadvantages, and care required for kidney transplantation and dialysis.
 You and your family should discuss all of the options with your healthcare provider to make an informed decision.